 An aviary, filled with stork-like birds and huge fruit bats.
 No fences here aside from the net surrounding the dome, but I doubt the animals would come very close to visitors.

-The African savannah area which housed two smallish giraffes and zebras.
+The African savannah area which housed two giraffes and zebras.

-You can still see the slight spotted pattern in spite of its melanin-rich coating that gives the animal its black sheen.
+You can still see the spotted pattern in spite of its melanin-rich coating, which is what gives the animal its black sheen.

 A rare Asian gold cat.
 Very beautiful, elegant creature, from its sleek coat to the feline way it moves.
 Sadly, the species, native to Southeast Asia, is threatened by rapid development and deforestation in many parts of the region.